roblatour/ESP32TimeServer/README.md

   The same isolated profile is available through `tools\build_esp32p4_pre_v3.bat`.

-- **For (in most cases) ESP32-P4 v3.x**: no additional steps are required to use the normal defaults and build command below.

 > **Important:** Do not use `--force` to flash a v3.1+ image to an ESP32-P4
 > v1.3 board.
 Rebuild the firmware with the pre-v3 profile instead.